 The card in question had one 8-pin and one 6-pin PCIe power connector, one CrossFireX connector for dual-card configurations, and one DVI port alonside four mini DisplayPort outputs.
 The card is also equipped with a backplate to help with heat dissipation, backed by a fan located directly in the middle and reportedly also a vapor chamber cooling system.
 Itís worth noting that this isnít a production model, so we could still see some minor changes, specifically with the display output port configuration and probably the PCIe power connectors as well.

-are legitimate, the graphics card will integrate 3840 stream processors and have 4GB of GDDR5 memory clocked at 4.80GHz.
+In terms of performance, if previous leaks are legitimate, the graphics card will integrate 3840 stream processors and have 4GB of GDDR5 memory clocked at 4.80GHz.
 Thatís a significant leap from the previous-generation Radeon HD 5970's 3,200 stream processors and 2GB of RAM.
 Pricing info is not yet known but it's likely the Radeon HD 6990 will go over $500, which is the price tag of Nvidia's flagship card, the single-GPU GeForce GTX 580.

 Downloads and Drivers

 Get free exclusive content, learn about new features and breaking tech news.